SleipnirGroup/Choreo/docs/choreolib/basic-usage.md

-# Basic Usage
+# Getting Started

+## Auto Factory API
 !!! tip
-      For the majority of teams the [AutoRoutine](./auto-routines.md) API is recommended, as it provides a more user-friendly, batteries included experience.
+      This API is recommended for most teams as it provides a more user-friendly, batteries included experience.
+The `AutoFactory` class provides a high level API that simplifies the creation of complex autonomous routines in your robot code.
+Read [the documentation page](./auto-factory.md) for more information.

+## Basic Trajectory API
 Teams that want to use their own path following structure can load trajectories directly with the following code.

 === "Java"